blackcodherbootcamp/setup-guide/windows/README.md

 1. Open Terminal

-1. Run the following code, substituting in your GitHub email address in the last placeholder: `ssh-keygen -t ed25519 -C "your_github_email@email.com"`
+1. Run the following code, substituting the email address you registered on GitHub with in the placeholder: `ssh-keygen -t ed25519 -C "<your_github_email@email.com>"`

 1. When you're prompted to "Enter a file in which to save the key," press Enter to save the file in the default location.
 Note the default location as shown in the image below:
 ![defaultLocation](sshSetup.png)

 1. When prompted, type a secure passphrase.
-Note down the passphrase for use later.
+Note down the passphrase for use later. *Remember, you won't see your passphrase as you're typing it in, so be careful!*

-1. Once that is successful, run `cat /Users/you/.ssh/id_ed25519.pub`.
-Replace `/Users/you/.ssh/id_ed25519` with the default location shown earlier in step 3.
-Take note of the output.
+1. Once that is successful, run `clip.exe < /Users/<username>/.ssh/id_ed25519.pub`.
+Replace `/Users/<username>/.ssh/id_ed25519` with the default location shown earlier in step 3.
+This command will save your new key to the clipboard.

 1. Navigate to your GitHub profile and go to settings.
 Click on the Tab named "SSH and GPG keys"> Click 'New SSH Key'

-1. In the box labelled Key, input the output you got from step 5 and then input a title.
+1. In the box labelled Key, paste the key you copied in step 5 and then input a title.
 This could be just the device you are working on .e.g 'My Silver Mac'.

 1. Finally, click 'Add SSH Key'

 ### Configure Default Branch for Git Init

+Follow these steps **only** if you didn't set the default branch name during the "Git for Windows" installation

 - Verify your version of Git by running `git --version` If your version number is below 2.28, then proceed with the steps below.
 Otherwise, skip to the steps under Version 2.28.